 8. Salt Roasted Branzino @ The Tasting Kitchen, Venice, Los Angeles

 A Mediterranean sea bass is my most preferred fish, and The Tasting Kitchen’s version is the best I have ever had because it truly consists of those Mediterranean flavors I so love.
 This incredible fish was dressed up with lots of extra virgin olive oil and flavored with lemon, oregano, olives, capers, and sun-dried tomatoes… I mean these flavors are just perfection.
-Succulent, delicate and highly flavorsome dish, The Tasting Kitchen is another favorite restaurant of 2017 located in Los Angeles.
+Succulent, delicate, and highly flavorsome dish, The Tasting Kitchen is another favorite restaurant of 2017 located in Los Angeles.

-9. Seafood Paella @ Watermarc Restaurant, Laguna Beach, CA.
+9. Seafood Paella @ Watermarc Restaurant, Laguna Beach, CA. (permanently closed)

 I’ve been to Spain, but sadly the best seafood paella I had was in Laguna Beach (say whaaaaaaa?).
 This delicious paella comes with an assortment of fish including lobster, mussels, shrimp, calamari, and linguica.
-An incredible dish with pieces of spicy sausage adding an ocean of flavor to this divine dish.
+An incredible dish with pieces of spicy sausage adds an ocean of flavor to this divine dish.

 10. Fried Potatoes @ Open Sesame, Long Beach, CA.

 Open Sesame consists of some of the most exotic Lebanese flavors I’ve had.
 There were many dishes that stole my heart at this casual, reasonably priced spot in Long Beach, but the fried potatoes ultimately won my heart.
-This highly aromatic appetizer is flavored with garlic, cilantro, chili and lots of lemon.
+This highly aromatic appetizer is flavored with garlic, cilantro, chili, and lots of lemons.
 The garlic sauce that came with this dish was heavenly.
 This is one restaurant I would keep going back to when I eventually move to SoCal.

 11. Red Velvet Cupcake @ SusieCakes, Costa Mesa, CA. (other locations in CA.)